Islandora/documentation/docs/user-documentation/media.md

 The _Create new revision_ checkbox is selected by default which will prompt Fedora to make a new version of the media's metadata before updating its resource record.
 A message can be added to the revision which is stored in Drupal but is not currently saved in Fedora.

+There is currently no interface in Drupal to examine or revert revisions.

 ### Using the Media form to replace an existing file does not behave as expected.

 The media edit form allows a user to remove a file and replace it with a new one.